p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    code setup-env-variables.sh
    ```

-1. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** and **Close** the file :
+1. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** and **Close** the file:

    ```shell
     export SUBSCRIPTION=subscription-id                 # replace it with your subscription-id